Kristina01111000/Drws_site/README.md

 5/1

-Figure out the titles for personhood score and tabulator too similar Holistic life tabulator
-Email him some options on monday so he can think about them Change it to scorecard-tabulator
+Change it to scorecard-tabulator
 Send the email we went over on monday around noon
 Make more emails like the on e he send